kay01-kwon/device_brigup/ros_mavlink/README.md

 # mavros for use

-This package modifed the launch, yaml files of MAVROS
+This package modifed the launch, yaml files of MAVROS to reduce the computational load.

-to reduce the computational load.
+In other words, several pluginlists has been blacklisted to reduce the computational load.

-Loads of pluginlists has been blacklisted.

 ## How to launch the node